wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

    * Build websites for non-profits and friends to hone your front-end development skills
    * Participate in hackathons to hone your base libraries and automation
    * Use interview preparation sites to see what some find to be important
    <br /><br />

+<strong>Reduce your blind spots</strong> (where you don't know what you don't know) by going out of your way to find publications offering alternative views in various disciplines.
+Keep a list of the periodicals and schedule time to read them each week.

+   * Even if your company is not <a target="_blank" href="https://wilsonmar.github.io/soc2/">SOC2</a> and ISO certified, be ready by knowing what questions auditors asked of your vendors.
+   * Even if your organization is dependent on a single cloud vendor, be able to implement open technologies using a single availability zone (data center) in two clouds (AWS, Azure, GCP):

+     - Open <a target="_blank" href="https://wilsonmar.github.io/kubernetes">Kubernetes</a> services
+     - Open databases (MariaDB, MongoDB, Apache Casandra) instead of AWS DynamoDB or Aurora
+     - Standard networking protocols (802.1q, BGP for load sharing and optimized routing)
+     - Open Linux (Ubuntu, Red Hat, CentOS) instead of AWS Linux2
+     - Commercial non-cloud-specific tools, marketplace firewalls, and VPN concentrators that can hold a nearly identical configuration in both clouds (Cisco, Palo Alto, Fortinet, Checkpoint, etc.).
+   <br /><br />

 Distinguished Engineers typically <strong>represent their organization externally</strong> when speaking at public events (contributions to open source software, conferences, user groups, meetups, webinars, hackathons, etc.).